giellalt/giellalt.github.io/apps/AppLocalisation.md

             description: Mobiltastatur for sørsamisk fra Divvun-gruppa.
         ```
         - One can add as many `locales` as needed.
-        - The new/edited locales are pushed to the Páhkat server on the next successfull CI build, and from there it is automatically picked up by borealium.org on the next site build. [**NB!** This seems not to work ATM.
-A [bug report](https://github.com/borealium/borealium.org/issues/32) exists.]
+        - The new/edited locales are pushed to the Páhkat server on the next successfull CI build, and from there it is automatically picked up by borealium.org on the next site build.

 **All Pontoon localisations** are automatically synced from Pontoon to GitHub, but *only* after the localisations have been *accepted*. **All Pahkat resource** localisations are automatically picked up on each site rebuild.
 The site is rebuilt every hour (on the hour), and on every `git push` to the repository.

+Pontoon projects and user configuration is administered [here](https://divvun-pontoon-vm.norwayeast.cloudapp.azure.com/a/).

 It is still possible to also do localisations directly in GitHub, and those changes will be synced with Pontoon automatically.
 For that reason, the documentation below is kept for reference.

-Pontoon projects and user configuration is administered [here](https://divvun-pontoon-vm.norwayeast.cloudapp.azure.com/a/).

 ---